The group members submitted two articles to the EnANPAD academic event and both were approved. They are:

 - Discussion about belief.

-- The idea of reason is Western and is related to ordering, harmony.
+- The idea of reason is Western and is related to order, and harmony.

 - Substantial reason transcends circumstantial reality and seeks signification.